Hamilton Domestic Violence and Restraining Order Lawyer

 In case you have been falsely accused of domestic violence, we can help you and your family protect your rights.
 Our experience in domestic violence issues is deployed for your benefit.
 Contact Kalavruzos, Mumola, Hartman, Lento & Duff, LLC today.

-Contact Our Trusted Domestic Violence Lawyers for a Free Consultation Today
+Contact Our Trusted Domestic Violence Lawyers for a Consultation Today

 If you or a member of your family have experienced domestic violence or has been accused of domestic violence, it is important to get help from a trustworthy and experienced lawyer.
 The Kalavruzos, Mumola, Hartman, Lento & Duff, LLC legal team is here to help you understand your rights, options, and resources.
 We serve Mercer County, Burlington County, Somerset County, Middlesex County, and the rest of New Jersey.
 Contact the qualified Trenton domestic violence lawyers at Kalavruzos, Mumola, Hartman, Lento & Duff, LLC today for a confidential consultation.

 Frequently Asked Questions about Domestic Violence & Restraining Orders in New Jersey

 We do.
 The Kalavruzos, Mumola, Hartman, Lento & Duff, LLC legal team has experience in domestic violence issues in New Jersey.
 We are here for you and your family and will protect your livelihood and your rights.
-If you are experiencing any amount of domestic violence or have a question about domestic violence, and live in Mercer County, Burlington County, Somerset County, Middlesex County, or throughout New Jersey, contact us for a free and confidential discussion.
+If you are experiencing any amount of domestic violence or have a question about domestic violence, and live in Mercer County, Burlington County, Somerset County, Middlesex County, or throughout New Jersey, contact us for a confidential discussion.